-Workers' compensation, or workers' comp, is an insurance program that provides benefits to workers who were injured or became ill on the job to make up for medical costs and lost wages while they were out of work.
+Workers' compensation, also known as workers' comp, is an insurance program that provides benefits to workers who are injured or become ill on the job.
+It helps compensate them for medical costs and lost wages while they are out of work.

 Workers' comp insurance generally covers injury or loss of limb, illness caused by the job environment (like emphysema), repetitive motion injuries, permanent impairment, medical treatment, rehabilitation, lost wages, death, and liability insurance.
 Workers' comp will provide coverage regardless of who is at fault – the employee, the employer, co-workers or even customers.